-Those individuals intending to function in a non-school setting must have some prior experience in dealing with people on an interpersonal level.
+Those individuals intending to function outside the N-12 settings must have some prior experience in dealing with people on an interpersonal level.
 Indication that interpersonal relations are an area of interest and expertise for the prospective student is required.